 - Wear appropriate clothing and footwear and bring a saw & rope/bungee cord to tie down your tree.

-- Many farms are gracious enough to allow family pets on leashes - call ahead to confirm.
+- Many farms are gracious enough to allow family pets on leashes - ask when you call.

 - When cutting your own tree, cut as close to the ground as possible (you can always trim excess stump later.)
 Place your tree in warm water as soon as it arrives home.
 Then, cut an additional 1/4" off the stump before placing the tree in a stand.
 Be sure your tree stump is always submerged in water, or you’ll have dried pine needles everywhere!

-- If you have your heart set on a particular variety of tree, call ahead to find out what type the farm grows.
+- If you have your heart set on a particular variety of tree, ask what type the farm grows when you call them.